Gevgelija, North Macedonia - Things to Do in Gevgelija

 Top Things to Do in Gevgelija

-The Vardar Riverfront and Old Bazaar Quarter
+Vardar Riverside Walk and Old Bazaar

 Getting There